wonmor/wonmor/README.md

 ## [ElectronVisualized](https://github.com/wonmor/ElectronVisualized)

-A web-based viewer for atomic and molecular orbitals.
+A web-based viewer and an API for atomic and molecular orbitals.

 [**https://electronvisual.org**](https://electronvisual.org)